 We provide API support for the VQA annotations and evaluation code.
 To download the VQA API, please visit our GitHub repository.
 For an overview of how to use the API, please visit the download page and consult the section entitled VQA API.
 To obtain API support for COCO images, please visit the COCO download page.
 To obtain API support for abstract scenes, please visit the GitHub repository.

 Frequently Asked Questions (FAQ)

-As a reminder, any submissions before the challenge deadline whose results are made publicly visible on the test-standard leaderboard or are submitted to the "Challange" phase will be enrolled in the challenge.
+As a reminder, any submissions before the challenge deadline whose results are made publicly visible on the "Real test2017 (oe)" leaderboard or are submitted to the "Real Challenge test2017 (oe)" phase will be enrolled in the challenge.
 For further clarity, we answer some common questions below:

 - Q: What do I do if I want to make my test-standard results public and participate in the challenge?
-A: Making your results public (i.e., visible on the leaderboard) on the CodaLab phase that does not have "Challenge" in the name implies that you are participating in the challenge.
+A: Making your results public (i.e., visible on the leaderboard) on the "Real test2017 (oe)" phase implies that you are participating in the challenge.

 - Q: What do I do if I want to make my test-standard results public, but I do not want to participate in the challenge?
 A: We do not allow for this option.

 - Q: What do I do if I want to participate in the challenge, but I do not want to make my test-standard results public yet?
-A: Submitting to the CodaLab phase explicitly marked with "Challenge" in the name was created for this scenario.
+A: Submitting to the "Real Challenge test2017 (oe)" phase was created for this scenario.

 - Q: When will I find out my test-challenge accuracies?
 A: We will reveal challenge results some time after the deadline.
-Results will first be announced at our CVPR VQA Challenge workshop.
+Results will first be announced at our CVPR VQA Challenge workshop 2017.